firmenniysous/odin-recipes/README.md

 # odin-recipes
 It's my first project in The Odin Project where I will practice everything I've learned here yet.
 It is going to be a website that has a several web pages that have link to each other.
+The recipes are going to be a dishes with 3 different Asian countries: Japan, China and South Korea.